Matthew Hale (jurist): Jurisprudence

 Hale's legal theory was highly influenced by both Coke and Selden.
 He argued that the making of the law was a contract, but that it was subject to a test of "reasonable" character, something that only the judges could rule on.
 In this way, he sat in a middle ground between Selden and Coke.
 This was in conflict with the argument of Hobbes.
 In 1835, Hale's "Reflections on Hobbes' Dialogue" was discovered; Frederick Pollock posits that since Hobbes' Dialogue was first published in 1681, six years after Hale's death, Hale must have seen an early copy or draft.
 D.E.C.
 Yale, writing in the Cambridge Law Journal, suggests that Chief Justice Vaughan had access to the Dialogue, and may have passed a copy on to Hale before his death.
 In his Reflections, Hale agreed with Coke that the judge's task was to bring the reason of the common law (the coherence of the legal system) in line with the reason of the law in question (to justify that law).
 He disagreed with Hobbes that a layman could understand the law, saying that "he that hath been educated in the study of the law hath a great advantage over those that have been otherwise exercised".
 The distinction between Coke and Hale is that Hale agreed with Selden that law was created through agreement, and disagreed that reason had an inherent binding power.
 Hale agreed with Hobbes that the interpretation of the law could not be left to individual reason, and that the law is not an exact science; the best that can be produced is a set of laws which give a reasonable outcome in the majority of cases.

+Natural philosophy

+Hale published several works of "natural philosophy" (what would today be known as physics).
+These include An essay touching gravitation (1673), which dealt with the phenomena of weight and buoyancy within an Aristotelian framework, and Difficiles nugæ (1675), which was concerned with the interpretation of Torricelli's experiment.
+Hale's Observations touching the principles of natural motions was published posthumously in 1677.
+The Victorian mathematician Augustus De Morgan referred to this last as "a very philosophical book, about flux and materia prima, virtus activa and essentialis, and other fundamentals."
+Hale's approach to natural philosophy was rendered obsolete by the subsequent triumph of Isaac Newton's mathematical and experimental methods.